-When building an official University of Washington website or webpage, the footer must include specific elements to comply with established university privacy and security policies, and forthcoming accessibility policies.
+When building a website or webpage for the University of Washington, the footer must include specific elements to comply with established university privacy and security policies, and forthcoming accessibility policies.
 There are two required elements: the copyright statement and required links.
 Below we provide both the elements and code examples for including the elements on your website.

-Note: If you are using the UW WordPress theme, UW Drupal theme, or one of our accessible templates, these elements are already included in the footer.
+Note: If you are using the UW WordPress theme, UW Drupal theme, or one of our accessible templates, these elements are already included in the footer for the Seattle Campus.
 If you create a child theme or modify templates, do not remove or alter these required elements.

 Copyright statement

-Include the copyright mark, the current year, and “University of Washington” in a prominent location within the footer of your website.
+At a minimum, include the copyright mark, the current year, and “University of Washington” in a prominent location within the footer of your website.
+Your campus or institution may require you to add additional verbiage to the copyright statement.

 © 2026 University of Washington